For London's fashion start-ups, it's being social that counts

 Euromonitor has started to look at a new category s-commerce, where ‘s’ stands for social, as an innovative part of the retail landscape.

-Farfetch, which was founded in 2008 and has an annual revenue growth rate of around 90 percent, works by allowing fashion boutiques to personalize their offerings online through individual “shop fronts”.
+Farfetch, which was founded in 2008 and has an annual revenue growth rate of around 90 percent, works by allowing fashion boutiques to personalise their offerings online through individual “shop fronts”.

 “If you look at all the innovations in fashion e-commerce you’ll find many came from Europe; it’s in our DNA,” said Farfetch’s Neves, who, like Morton, operates his business from Shoreditch -- a trendy hipster enclave in London’s east end.